asalber/asalber.github.io/statistics/exercises/statistics.md

 </div>

 ## Exercise 3
-In a study about the children growth two samples where drawn, one for newborns and the other for one year old.
-The height in cm of children in both samples were
+In a study about children's growth, two samples were drawn, one for newborn babies and the other for one year old infants.
+The heights in cm of children in each of the samples were

 ```
 Newborn children: 51 50 51 53 49 50 53 50 47 50
 One year old children: 62 65 69 71 65 66 68 69
 ```
-In which group is more representative the mean?
-Justify the answer.
+In which group is the mean more representative?
+Justify your answer.

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">